RaviTambade/ngnihilenttraining/notes/enterprise1.md

 > And most importantly…
 > How to build scalable enterprise features.”

-Rohan started typing — confident, focused, and excited.
+Sarthak started typing — confident, focused, and excited.

-# 🎬 ** Rohan Learns the Importance of Component Communication in Angular**
+# 🎬 ** Sarthak Learns the Importance of Component Communication in Angular**

-Rohan was sitting in the lab, notebook open, ready to absorb today’s session.
+Sarthak was sitting in the lab, notebook open, ready to absorb today’s session.
 I (the mentor) walked in smiling and said:

 ## 🌟 **“Today’s agenda is VERY interesting.”**

-Before we jump into the hard-core Angular stuff, I asked Rohan:
+Before we jump into the hard-core Angular stuff, I asked Sarthak:

 > “Do you remember yesterday when we spoke about design patterns?”

-Rohan nodded.
+Sarthak nodded.

 > “Good.
 Because what we are learning today is not *just Angular*.
 > It is pure *design pattern* in action.”